arielarmijo/arch-dwm-package/README.md

 # dwm
-Arch Build System custom configuration and patches files for dwm-6.2.
+PKGBUILD with custom configuration and patches files for dwm-6.2.